-- Test Plan (Procedure) -A document that describes the approach to be followed for testing a system or component.
+- Safety Software Includes both safety system software, and safety analysis and design software.
+[DOE O 414.1B] - Safety System Software Computer software and firmware that performs a safety system function as part of a structure, system, or component (SSC) that has been functionally classified as Safety Class (SC) or Safety Significant (SS).
+This also includes computer software such as human-machine interface software, network interface software, programmable logic controller (PLC) programming language software, and safety management databases that are not part of an SSC but whose operation or malfunction can directly affect SS and SC SSC function.
+[DOE O 414.1B] - Software Computer programs, operating systems, procedures, and possibly associated documentation and data pertaining to the operation of a computer system.
+[IEEE Standard 610.12-1990, IEEE Standard Glossary of Software Engineering Terminology] - Software Engineering The application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software; that is, the application of engineering to software; also: the study of these applications.
+[NQA-1] - Source Code A computer code in its originally coded form, typically in text file format.
+For programs written in a compilable programming language, the uncompiled program. - System Software -Software designed to enable the operation and maintenance of a computer system and its associated computer programs.
+[NQA-1] - Test Plan (Procedure) -A document that describes the approach to be followed for testing a system or component.
 Typical contents identify the items to be tested, tasks to be performed, and responsibilities for the testing activities.
-[NQA-1] - Testing-An element of verification for the determination of the capability of an item to meet specified requirements by subjecting the item to a set of physical, chemical, environmental, or operating conditions.
+[NQA-1] - Testing --An element of verification for the determination of the capability of an item to meet specified requirements by subjecting the item to a set of physical, chemical, environmental, or operating conditions.
 [NQA-1] - Toolbox Codes A small number of standard computer models (codes) supporting DOE safety analysis, having widespread use, and of appropriate qualification that are maintained, managed, and distributed by a central source.
 Toolbox codes meet minimum quality assurance criteria.
 They may be applied to support 10 CFR 830 DSAs provided the application domain and input parameters are valid.
 In addition to public domain software, commercial or proprietary software may also be considered.
-In addition to safety analysis software, design codes may also be included if there is a benefit to maintain centralized control of the codes [modified from DOE N 411.1].. - User Manual A document that presents the information necessary to employ a system or component to obtain desired results.
+In addition to safety analysis software, design codes may also be included if there is a benefit to maintain centralized control of the codes [modified from DOE N 411.1]. - User Manual A document that presents the information necessary to employ a system or component to obtain desired results.
 Typically described are system or component capabilities, limitations, options, permitted inputs, expected outputs, possible error messages, and special instructions.
-Note: A user manual is distinguished from an operator manual when a distinction is made between those who operate a computer system (mounting tapes, etc.) and those who use the system for its intended purpose.
-Syn: User Guide.
-[IEEE 610-12] - Validation 1.
-The process of testing a computer program and evaluating the results to ensure compliance with specified requirements [ANSI/ANS-10.4-1987].
-2. The process of determining the degree to which a model is an accurate representation of the real-world from the perspective of the intended uses of the model [Department of Defense Directive 5000.59, DoD Modeling and Simulation (M&S) Management] 3.
-Assurance that a model as embodied in a computer code is a correct representation of the process or system for which it is intended.
-This is usually accomplished by comparing code results to either physical data or a validated code designed to perform the same type of analysis.
-[IEEE-610.12]: The process of evaluating a system or component during or at the end of the development process to determine whether it satisfies specified requirements.
-Contrast with: verification. - Verification 1.
+Note: A user manual is distinguished from an operator manual when a distinction is made between those who operate a computer system (mounting tapes, etc.)

+and those who use the system for its intended purpose.
+Synonym: User Guide.
+[IEEE 610-12]

+- Validation 1.
+The process of testing a computer program and evaluating the results to ensure compliance with specified requirements [ANSI/ANS-10.4-1987]. - 2.
+The process of determining the degree to which a model is an accurate representation of the real-world from the perspective of the intended uses of the model [Department of Defense Directive 5000.59, DoD Modeling and Simulation (M&S) Management] - Verification 1.
 The process of evaluating the products of a software development phase to provide assurance that they meet the requirements defined for them by the previous phase [ANSI/ANS-10.4-1987].